learning-zone/d3js-chart-basics/README.md

 SVG group element is used to group SVG element together; each SVG group element is a container which consists of child SVG elements.
 It is defined by <g> and </g>.

 #### Q. How to apply multiple classes at once in D3?
-To set several classes at once you can use the object literal as
+To set multiple classes at once you can use the object literal as

 selection.classed({ ‘foo’:true, ‘bar’: false})